The Public Theater presents

 Save more by becoming a Public Theater Member.
 Click here for more information.
 Public Theater Members enjoy deep discounts to the Public’s mainstage season and special perks like priority ordering, invites to special events and special pricing for dining at Joe’s Pub.
 Membership is only $55 per year.
 Members can order tickets to THE GREAT GAME - AFGHANISTAN for only $40 per part, or $99 for all three parts!
 Click here or call 212.967.7555 for more information.

-For more on The Great Game: Afghanistan visit thegreatgameonstage.org
+For more on The Great Game: Afghanistan, click on any of the three parts above or visit thegreatgameonstage.org

 Join us for THE GREAT GAME: in Conversation series presented by The Public Theater, The Play Company and NYU Skirball Center: